jegj/ansible-role-pgagent/README.md

 The role will create a configuration file per database located at `/etc/pgagent/{{ your_db }}.conf` with the following configuration options:

 - `PG_AGENT_TARGET_PORT`: Postgres Database port.
 - `PG_AGENT_HOST_ADDR`: Postgres Database host.
-Default to `none`.
-If the connection is local this variable is not required.
+If the connection is local this variable is not present.
 - `PG_AGENT_USER`: Postgres Database user.
 Default to `postgres`.
 - `PG_AGENT_LOG_VERBOSITY`: pgAgent Verbosity.
 Default to `1`(WARNING).
 Allowed values: (ERROR=0, WARNING=1, DEBUG=2).
 - `PG_AGENT_RETRY_PERIOD`: pgAgent retry period after connection abort in seconds.
 Default to `30`.